-Ovulation – strong-willed (marathon or long bike ride)
+Ovulation – strong-willed (run or long bike ride)

-Luteal – slowing down (easy run or vinyasa)
+Luteal – slowing down (easy jog or vinyasa)

 Menstruation – gentle movement (yoga Nidra or restorative yoga or walk)

-HOW: For those who experience short periods or very light bleeding really want to bring the energy down the body.
-A great way to do that is to strengthen the legs with squats and slow meditative walking.
-Really focus on your feet as they touch the ground.
-If you are experiencing heavy, long, or mid-cycle spotting then you need to lighten the load to release energy.
-A great way to achieve energy-releasing is with breathing techniques.
+During your cycle, listen to your body and make adjustments accordingly.
+For those who experience short periods or very light bleeding, you'll really want to bring the energy down into the body.
+A great way to do that is to strengthen the legs with squats or do some slow meditative walking, really focusing on your feet as they touch the ground.
+If you're experiencing heavy periods or mid-cycle spotting, then you need to release excess energy with breathing techniques.

-Here is my invitation to you, take notice.
-Look at your menstrual cycle, jot down your emotions and symptoms, and not just when you are on your period but throughout the month.
-Listen to what your body is telling you and adjust accordingly.
+Here is my invitation to you, pay attention to your body during this special time.
+Observe your menstrual cycle and jot down your emotions and symptoms, not just when you are on your period but throughout the month.
+Listen to what your body is telling you and make adjustments accordingly.
 If you feel creative, create.
 If you feel confident, ask for that raise.
 If you feel strong and energized, take a HIIT class.
 If you feel tired, rest.
 Your cycle is your story and if you listen and nourish yourself, you will be empowered, and you will thrive.

 It's up to us to put more of a spotlight on women's health and become more in tune with our bodies.
 Don't wait to understand your cycle better so you can start thriving every day of the month.